TheLostHomeyAppRepositories/com.galcar.tami4edge/README.md

 3. Enter the OTP, and click the "Get Token" button After a few seconds, you token should appear on the bottom of the settings windows.

+NOTE: Currently, only a single user with a single device is supported.
+If you need multiple-users and/or multiple-devices support, feel free to contact me and I will try to add it.

 For any issues or requests, please use the "Report an issue" link